By Stefán Bessi

 Driving in reverse can help:

-• avoid peak crowds at Þingvellir
+• avoid some of the busiest midday crowds at Þingvellir

 How to Use the Golden Circle Map